semantic-math/math-ast/spec.md

 The root of the AST can be any type of node.
 This avoids a needless deep AST, but it does me that code that process math ASTs should be able to deal with this.

+A parser does not have to produce all nodes.
+Some parsers may choose to parse `m/s` as a unit while others may parse it as division.